 At the workshop, a new guidebook “Natural Technologies of Wastewater Treatment” was promoted and disseminated.

 The Guidebook was prepared by the sustainable sanitation task force of GWP Central and Eastern Europe, in cooperation with a research group from T. G. Masaryk Water Research Institute from the Czech Republic.
 It was reviewed by two international experts on natural treatment technologies and was finalised in March 2014.

 The guidebook comprises a broad overview of available natural technologies for treatment of wastewater from small settlements and will be a useful tool for university lecturers and practitioners or developers of natural treatment technologies.
-The Guidebook is published in English and Czech and it is available in electronic version on CDs and will be also available online on the GWP Central and Eastern Europe website soon.
+The Guidebook is published in English and Czech and it is available in electronic version on CDs and also online on the GWP Central and Eastern Europe website.